tanya-sonker/todo-chrome-ext/README.md

 # todo-chrome-ext
-building a simple chrome extension (todo app)
+building a chrome extension for a simple todo app

 ![view of todo app as chrome extension](screenshots/todo-chrome-ext.png)